flengyel/Zettel/README.md

 ```markdown
 # H1 header title - Zettel Template
 ```
-The Zettel body begins an H1 header.
+The Zettel body begins with the H1 header and ends immediately before the **SEE ALSO** section below.
+.
 In my system, the H1 header is the value of the `title:` YAML variable minus the unique, immutable ID; however, this choice is optional.
 Titles aren't immutable, unlike IDs.
-The Zettel body ends immediately before the **SEE ALSO** section below.
+Bob Doto writes that a note title "should be a declarative statement rather than a descriptor" (Doto 2024, 56).

 ## Definitions